How to check your Basophils levels with a home finger-prick blood test kit

 Men tend to report higher Basophils in their blood than women.

-As many as one in twenty-four men tested have high levels of Basophils
+As many as one in twenty-three men tested have high levels of Basophils

 of people have Basophils blood levels in the normal range.
 Do you?